fchavelli/esa-ipcc-topics/README.md

 ## Data

-This folder is meant to store raw and processed IPCC and ESA data (reports, references...).
-It is organised as follows.
+Raw and processed IPCC and ESA data (reports, references...) are stored in `\data` folder, organised as follows.

 ```
 \data